foldda/rda/README.md

 ## Benefits of RDA

-> *RDA allows implementing a generic and unified data transport layer which applications can utilize for flexibly and consistently sending and receiving data.
-As the applications are "loosely coupled" between each other, they can be independently maintained while remain compatible.*
+> *RDA allows implementing a generic and unified data transport layer which applications can utilize for sending and receiving data.
+As the applications are "loosely coupled" because of this unified data transport layer, they can be independently and flexibly maintained if the data format is changed.*

 One powerful feature of RDA is for implementing cross-language and cross-application object-serialization.
 For example, you can send [a "Person" object as a serialized RDA container](https://foldda.github.io/rda/2022/10/03/obj-serialization-pattern.html) from your C# program to many receivers, and in a Python program, you can de-serialize a "User" object using data elements from the received RDA container.
 Because there is no schema to be adhered to, the "Person" object and the "User" object can be programmed differently and be maintained separately.